Group Testing: An Information Theory Perspective: DD: Definite defectives

 We now discuss how to calculate the rate of DD under a Bernoulli test design.
 It turns out that DD outperforms the COMP rate given in Theorem \ref{COMPub1} above, as is immediately deduced from the following result due to \cite{aldridge-baldassini-johnson}.

 \begin{theorem} Consider noiseless nonadaptive group testing with exact recovery and the small error criterion, with $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, and using the DD algorithm for decoding.
-With a Bernoulli design and an optimal choice of the parameter $\nu =1$ (so that $p = \frac{1}{k}$), the following rate is achievable:
+Under a Bernoulli design and an optimized parameter $p = \frac{1}{k}$, the following rate is achievable: